numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 cannot describe casting for such parametric datatypes implemented outside of NumPy.

-For user defined datatypes, these extra steps are not accessible, but also within NumPy it requires increased complexity.
-The concerns of different datatypes are not well separated.
+For user defined datatypes, these extra steps are not accessible, but also within NumPy they require increased complexity.
+In general the concerns of different datatypes are not well separated.
-This burden is exacerbated by the exposure of internal structures, limiting such things as additional sorting methods.
+This burden is exacerbated by the exposure of internal C structures, limiting for example the addition of new sorting methods.

-Thus, there are many factors which limit the creation of new user defined
+Currently there are many factors which limit the creation of new user defined
 datatypes:

 * Creating casting rules for parametric user types is either impossible